OpenVPN

 Write a packet ID acknowledgment record to a buffer.

-bool tls_crypt_v2_extract_client_key(struct buffer *buf, struct tls_wrap_ctx *ctx, const struct tls_options *opt)
+bool tls_crypt_v2_extract_client_key(struct buffer *buf, struct tls_wrap_ctx *ctx, const struct tls_options *opt, bool initial_packet)

 Extract a tls-crypt-v2 client key from a P_CONTROL_HARD_RESET_CLIENT_V3 message, and load the key int...